Konrad Adenauer: Amnesty and employment of Nazis

 In 1950, a major controversy broke out when it emerged that Adenauer's State Secretary Hans Globke had played a major role in drafting anti-semitic Nuremberg Race Laws in Nazi Germany.
 Adenauer kept Globke on as State Secretary as part of his strategy of integration.
 Starting in August 1950, Adenauer began to pressure the Western Allies to free all of the war criminals in their custody, especially those from the Wehrmacht, whose continued imprisonment he claimed made West German rearmament impossible.
-Adenauer had been opposed to the Nuremberg Trials in 1945–46, and after becoming Chancellor, he demanded the release of the so-called Spandau Seven, as the seven war criminals convicted at Nuremberg and imprisoned at Spandau Prison were known.
+Adenauer had been opposed to the Nuremberg Trials in 1945–1946, and after becoming Chancellor, he demanded the release of the so-called Spandau Seven, as the seven war criminals convicted at Nuremberg and imprisoned at Spandau Prison were known.

 In October 1950, Adenauer received the so-called Himmerod memorandum drafted by four former Wehrmacht generals at the Himmerod Abbey that linked freedom for German war criminals as the price of German rearmament, along with public statements from the Allies that the Wehrmacht committed no war crimes in World War II.
-The Allies were willing to do whatever necessary to get the much-needed German rearmament underway, and in January 1951, General Dwight Eisenhower, commander of NATO forces, issued a statement which declared the great majority of the Wehrmacht had acted honorably.
+The Allies were willing to do whatever was necessary to get the much-needed German rearmament underway, and in January 1951, General Dwight Eisenhower, commander of NATO forces, issued a statement which declared the great majority of the Wehrmacht had acted honorably.

 On 2 January 1951, Adenauer met with the American High Commissioner, John J. McCloy, to argue that executing the Landsberg prisoners would ruin forever any effort at having the Federal Republic play its role in the Cold War.
 At the time, American occupation authorities had 28 Nazi war criminals left on death row in their custody.
 In response to Adenauer's demands and pressure from the German public, McCloy and Thomas T. Handy on 31 January 1951 reduced the death sentences of all but the 7 worst offenders.

-By 1951 laws were passed by the Bundestag ending denazification.
+By 1951, laws were passed by the Bundestag ending denazification.
 Denazification was viewed by the United States as counterproductive and ineffective, and its demise was not opposed.
-Adenauer's intention was to switch government policy to reparations and compensation for the victims of Nazi rule.
+Adenauer's intention was to switch government policy to reparations and compensation for the victims of Nazi rule (Wiedergutmachung).

 Officials were allowed to retake jobs in civil service, with the exception of people assigned to Group I (Major Offenders) and II (Offenders) during the denazification review process.
-Adenauer pressured his rehabilitated ex-Nazis by threatening that stepping out of line could trigger the reopening of individual de-Nazification prosecutions.
+Adenauer pressured his rehabilitated ex-Nazis by threatening that stepping out of line could trigger the reopening of individual de-nazification prosecutions.
 The construction of a "competent Federal Government effectively from a standing start was one of the greatest of Adenauer's formidable achievements".